iRankHub/backend/docs/api/tournament.md

    - Use `UpdateTournament` to modify a tournament's details.
    - Use `GetTournament` again to verify the changes.

    e.
+Invitation Management:
+   - Use `AcceptInvitation` to accept an invitation for a school or volunteer.
+   - Use `DeclineInvitation` to decline an invitation.
+   - Use `RegisterTeam` to register a team for an accepted school invitation.
+   - Use `AddTeamMember` to add a student to a registered team.
+   - Use `GetInvitationStatus` to check the status of an invitation and its registered teams.

+   f.
 Tournament Deletion:
    - Use `DeleteTournament` to remove a tournament.
    - Attempt to `GetTournament` for the deleted tournament (should fail).

-4. For each test, verify that the appropriate email notifications are sent (tournament creation confirmation, invitations).
+4. For each test, verify that the appropriate email notifications are sent (tournament creation confirmation, invitations, reminders).

+5. Test the reminder system:
+   - Create a tournament with a future date.
+   - Verify that the reminder cron job is scheduled.
+   - Manually trigger the reminder job or wait for it to run automatically.
+   - Check that reminder emails are sent at appropriate intervals before the tournament.

 Remember to include the authentication token in the request body for each request:
 - Key: `token`
 - Value: `<token_received_from_login>`

-Note: When testing deletion operations, ensure that you're not deleting entities that are still referenced by others (e.g., don't delete a league or format that's still used by an active tournament).